OfficeDev/office-js-docs-pr/docs/testing/troubleshoot-manifest.md

 - [Validate the Office Add-ins manifest against the XML schema](validate-the-office-add-ins-manifest-against-the-xml-schema)
 - [Use runtime logging to debug the manifest for your Office Add-in](use-runtime-logging-to-debug-the-manifest-for-your-office-add-in)

-## Validate the Office Add-ins manifest against the XML schema
+## Validate your manifest against the XML schema

 To help to make sure that the manifest file that describes your Office Add-in is correct and complete, validate it against the [XML Schema Definition (XSD)](https://github.com/OfficeDev/office-js-docs/tree/master/docs/overview/schemas) files.
 You can use an XML schema validation tool or [Visual Studio](../get-started/create-and-debug-office-add-ins-in-visual-studio.md) to validate the manifest.